jspricke/ros-deb-builder-action/README.md

 ## ``SQUASH_HISTORY``

 If set to true, all previous commits on the target branch will be discarded.
-For example, if you are deploying a static site with lots of binary artifacts, this can help prevent the repository from becoming overlay bloated
+For example, if you are deploying a static site with lots of binary artifacts, this can help prevent the repository from becoming overly bloated

 ## Example usage